DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Chub Rub Shorts

-Next up are a good quality pair of anti-chafing shorts*, which are often affectionately named ‘chub rub shorts’.
+Next up are a good quality pair of anti-chafing shorts [gifted], which are often affectionately named ‘chub rub shorts’.
 I’m going to level with you here: I hated the idea of ever having to wear something like this in my life ever.
 I’m staunchly anti-shapewear because I hate the stifling feeling of being restricted, so I had never tried them out until just before this holiday when I was sent some to try out by Big Tights (read my full review of them here).

-Well they’re a revelation!
+Well the shorts are a revelation!
 For a long day in the heat, at an event where moving around is mandatory and there is a lot of standing up then sitting down, the ones I wore saw me proud for the full day.
 With everything else that was hurting that day, I was extremely happy to not have to add chub rub to my list of aches and pains.

 Medication / Painkillers